 Thank you for your interest in my imaging research at the University of Michigan.
-I have been in the EECS Department here since 1995, and over these many years I have been enjoying the privilege of working with many creative and bright graduate students from all around the world.
+I have been in the EECS Department here since 1995, and over these many years I have been enjoying the privilege of working with many creative and bright undergraduates, graduate students, and post-docs from all around the world.
 You can see the dissertations and current positions of all of these students here.
 I have also mentored several terrific postdoctoral fellows; you can see their current positions here.

 To get a feeling about what are the current projects in my group, look at our in-press papers and recent conference papers.
 Reading the "future work" section of any recent paper or thesis on my web page is a reasonable way to see possible future directions.
 However, every member of my group is unique and I work with each person to find a project that suits their interests.

 Every year I get numerous emails with the question

 "will there be any openings in [my] lab next year?"